mhatzl/wiki-repo-template/Home.md

 [[[

-Repository template to manage a GitHub wiki that is synchronised with another GitHub project.
+Repository template to manage a GitHub wiki that is synchronized with another GitHub project.\
+This wiki is synchronized with the [project-repo-template](https://github.com/mhatzl/project-repo-template)

 The structure is loosely related to the [arc42 documentation](https://docs.arc42.org/home/).\
 To create system models, you should take a look at [C4](https://c4model.com/), and the related [Structurizr DSL](https://structurizr.com/).